What Is Church Stewardship?

 1) Make Stewardship About Doing

-The Bible gives us much more robust explanations of stewardship beyond its characterization of certain roles.
+The Bible gives us much more robust explanations of the duties of a church steward beyond its characterization of certain roles.
 One of the best-known examples juxtaposing good and bad stewardship is the parable of the talents (Matthew 25:14-28).
 Here, a man entrusts different amounts of money to three servants.

 The master scolds the servant who merely saved his bag of gold.
 Whereas, the two who put their allotments to good and productive uses were praised and given more responsibility.